snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **View**:
-A Fungus gameObject that helps ensure good visual experience regardless of device aspect ration, and used for camera movements and control by Fungus Commands.
+A %Fungus gameObject that helps ensure good visual experience regardless of device aspect ration, and used for camera movements and control by %Fungus Commands.

 <!-- ******************************* -->
 **Voice over**: